Blog

 Step 1: Obtain a Physician Order

 Home health care requires a physician's order.
-The treating physician — whether that is a hospitalist at Huguley Medical Center, a specialist at Lake Granbury Medical Center, or a primary care doctor — must document the medical necessity for home care and specify the services required.
+The treating physician — whether a hospitalist at Huguley Medical Center, a specialist at Lake Granbury Medical Center, or a primary care doctor — must document the medical necessity for home care and specify the services required.
 This order becomes the foundation of the authorization request.

 Step 2: Contact HealthComp for Prior Authorization